kagha97/Android-ChatBerry-Messenger/README.md

 Date created : 2019-01-29

 ### What is this repository for? ###
 Android Chat application created in Android Studio.
+Written in Java with Firebase for back-end database.

 Features include: